ChokoGroup/CHA-Multi-OS-Boot/README.md

 Version 1.6:
 - Updated upgrade scripts to check if there is enough space in CHA_BOOT partition before starting to copy.
-- Power off the CHA after upgrade to allow easy removing of pendisk before rebooting.
 - Some fixes and improvements in updater scripts, like making sure writing the files in CHA is completed before exiting.